 Battle of Gettysburg

 On the second day of the Battle of Gettysburg, Warren made his greatest contribution to the Union war effort.
-Serving as Meade’s chief of engineers, Warren discovered that a crucial hill known as Little Round Top, on the Federal left flank, was undefended.
-Acting on his own initiative, Warren commandeered troops from Major General George Sykes’s 5th Corps and occupied the position in time to repulse an assault by 14,000 Rebels commanded by Lieutenant General James Longstreet.
+Serving as Meade’s chief of engineers, Warren discovered that a crucial hill known as Little Round Top, on the federal left flank, was undefended.
+Acting on his own initiative, Warren commandeered troops from Major General George Sykes‘ 5th Corps and occupied the position in time to repulse an assault by 14,000 Rebels commanded by Lieutenant General James Longstreet.
 During the fighting, Warren suffered a minor neck wound.
 Warren’s decisive action helped to prevent Longstreet from turning the Union left flank and possibly changing the outcome of the battle.
 Following the Union victory, officials brevetted Warren to colonel in the regular army for his “gallant and meritorious services.”

 Meade lost three of his seven corps commanders because of death and serious injury at the Battle of Gettysburg.
-Forced to reorganize the command structure of his army, on August 12, 1863, Meade appointed Warren to command the 2nd Corps, while Hancock recuperated.
+Forced to reorganize the command structure of his army, on August 12, 1863, Meade appointed Warren to command the 2nd Corps, while Major General Winfield Scott Hancock recuperated.
 Accordingly, the War Department advanced Warren to the rank of major general, effective May 3, 1863, as confirmed in General Orders, No. 316, U.S. War Department, on September 18, 1863.

 Throughout the autumn of 1863, the Army of the Potomac cautiously pursued the Army of Northern Virginia as it retreated into Virginia.
 On October 14, the two armies engaged near Bristoe Station, Virginia.
 During that encounter, Warren deployed his 2nd Corps in a strong defensive position along the embankment of the Orange & Alexandria Railroad and unleashed a hail of lead into the right flank of two brigades of the unsuspecting Confederates commanded by Major General Henry Heth.

-Heth desperately tried to turn his men around to face their assailants but with little success.
+Heth desperately tried to turn his men around to face their assailants with little success.
 A futile charge into the murderous fire failed to dislodge the stubborn Yankee defenders.
-By the time that the Rebels escaped, the Union victory at the Battle of Bristoe Station had cost Hill and the Confederacy nearly 1,400 soldiers, and a battery of artillery.
+By the time that the Rebels escaped, the Union victory at the Battle of Bristoe Station had cost the Confederacy nearly 1,400 soldiers, and a battery of artillery.
 During the night, Warren’s corps withdrew and rejoined the Army of the Potomac.